core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Before the keying material has expired, the server can send a multicast response with response code 5.03 (Service Unavailable) to the observing clients, protected with the current keying material.
 In particular, while it is analogous to the informative response defined in {{ssec-server-side-informative}}, this response has the following differences:

-* it additionally contains the parameters mentioned above, for the next group keying material to be used; and
+* It additionally contains the parameters mentioned above, for the next group keying material to be used; and

-* it MAY omit the 'tp_info' and 'ph_req' parameters, since the associated information is immutable throughout the observation lifetime.
+* It MAY omit the 'tp_info' and 'ph_req' parameters, since the associated information is immutable throughout the observation lifetime.

 The response has the same Token value T of the phantom registration request and it does not include an Observe Option.
 The server MUST use its own Sender Sequence Number as Partial IV to protect the error response and MUST include the Partial IV in the OSCORE Option value of the response.